Moreholidays December Llama Day

 • First and foremost, learn about soil health and especially how man is polluting the land he lives on.

-• Support government and organizations in their efforts to stop pollution wherever it occurs.
+• Support government and organizations during their efforts to stop pollution wherever it occurs.

 • Practice soil conservation.